victrixgyasi/mcp-workshop/README.md

 - Connect to Gmail via SMTP/IMAP
 - Save the generated reply as a draft in the correct email thread
 - Return confirmation

+## Useful Resources

+[MCP Inspector](https://modelcontextprotocol.io/docs/tools/inspector): A browser-based debugging tool that lets you send requests to your server and inspect the responses.
+Invaluable when your tools aren't behaving as expected.

+[FastMCP Quickstart](https://gofastmcp.com/getting-started/welcome): A Python framework that eliminates MCP boilerplate.
+Instead of manually writing JSON schemas for your tools, you define regular Python functions with type hints—FastMCP generates the schemas automatically.